 celebrated his 80th birthday

-So we brought everything down to the edge of
+down from the lake to the edge of the

 party.
 We called it The Great

 of George’s birthday, George’s

 life, and being together in the wilder-

 ness.
 A few years after George died in 1988,

 his cabin was protected as a historically signifi-

 cant part of the Trinity Alps Primitive Area, and